Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Preliminaries

 When the gradient projection method is applied to solve the constrained SOF problem, the problem can be divided into two sub-problems.
 Firstly, the gradient of the cost function with respect to the controller gain matrix without any constraint is obtained.
 Secondly, the unconstrained gradient is projected onto the linear equality constraints of the controller structure.
 By solving the two sub-problems in each iteration, we can obtain the descent direction of the linear quadratic cost function that preserves the linear equality constraints in the controller gain matrix.

-To solve the first sub-problem, Property 1 and Property 2 are presented firstly.
-Subsequently, Theorem~\ref{theorem:gradient} is introduced.
+To solve the first sub-problem, Lemma~\ref{Lemma:gradient} is introduced.

-\begin{property} The generalized Lyapunov operator is linear, bounded, and invertible with a bounded inverse. \end{property} \begin{proof} From the definition, it is straightforward to show that the generalized Lyapunov operator $L$ is linear and bounded.
-Then we prove that the generalized Lyapunov operator is invertible.
-Notice that the generalized Lyapunov operator $L$ has the following property,

-which can be easily shown by Lemma~\ref{theorem:unique}.
-Since a linear operator $L$ is invertible if and only if $LP=0$ for all $P\in \mathbb R^{n\times n}$ implies $P=0$.
-This completes the proof of the invertibility of the generalized Lyapunov operator.
-It is straightforward to show that the inverse of the generalized Lyapunov operator is bounded by bounded inverse theorem~\cite{renardy2006introduction}.
-This completes the proof of Property~\ref{property:linear}. \end{proof}